From Heat Capacity to Coherence in Ultra-Narrow-Linewidth Solid-State Optical Emitters at Sub-Kelvin Temperatures: Optical linewidth broadening and photon-echo measurements

 \section{Optical linewidth broadening and photon-echo measurements}

-In europium-doped silicate glass system cited above, spectral hole burning within the inhomogeneously broadened europium absorption line was also demonstrated, and the temperature dependence of the spectral hole linewidth determined.
-Below 4 K, a linear broadening with temperature was observed, consistent with the presence of TLS, yielding a slope of approximately 9 MHz/K \cite{Schmidt1994}.

-In our crystal system, a significantly weaker linear temperature dependence of the spectral hole linewidth ($\sim$ 1 kHz/K) has recently been observed in the sub-1 K regime \cite{Lin2025}.
-This is consistent with a significantly lower TLS density.
-Assuming that the coupling strength between TLS and europium ions is similar in silicate glass and our YSO crystal, scaling our $\alpha$ by the difference in broadening observed would lead to $\alpha = 0.35$ nJ/(gK$^2$), compatible with our conservative upper limit, and even consistent with the smaller uncertainty arising from the fit of the full range (0.4 nJ/(gK$^2$)).
+As discussed above, a presence of TLS has been associated with a linear broadening of the homogeneous linewidth in solid state emitters.
+In the europium-doped silicate glass system cited above, based on spectral hole burning within the inhomogeneously broadened europium absorption line, a broadening of the linewidth of approximately 9 MHz/K was observed below 4 K, indicating the presence of TLS~\cite{Schmidt1994}.
+As mentioned, in our crystal, a much weaker linear temperature dependence of the spectral hole linewidth ($\sim$ 1 kHz/K) is observed in the sub-1 K regime~\cite{Lin2025}, consistent with a significantly lower TLS density.
+Assuming that the coupling strength between TLS and europium ions is similar in silicate glass and our YSO crystal, scaling our $\alpha$ by the difference in broadening observed would lead to $\alpha = 0.35$ nJ/(gK$^2$), compatible with our conservative upper limit, and even consistent with the smaller uncertainty arising from the statistical uncertainty alone (0.4 nJ/(gK$^2$)).
+Note that the assumption of similar coupling strengths is not obvious; here, we have used it solely to provide a consistency check between the orders of magnitude observed across the different systems.

-It is also worth noting that the observed influence of TLS on coherence properties may depend on the specific measurement technique employed, due to the involvement of different characteristic timescales.
-In both our former experiments \cite{Lin2025} and those conducted on silicate glass cited above, coherence was assessed via the spectral hole linewidth.
-An alternative approach is to investigate coherence through photon echo experiments, which typically explore the broadening mechanisms on a shorter timescale.
-Thus, in the following, we examine whether the influence of TLS on linewidth could be observable using such time-domain techniques.
-The experimental setup is similar to the one described in detail in an earlier article \cite{Ferrier2016} but here performed in a Bluefors DS dilution refrigerator cryostat.